-The International Fund for Animal Welfare (IFAW) is a global nonprofit, operating a variety of programs and initiatives in over 40 countries around the world.
+The International Fund for Animal Welfare (IFAW) is a global nonprofit, operating a variety of programs and initiatives in over 40 countries around the world, including Cape Cod.
 With the goal of helping people and animals thrive together, their projects span animal rescue, rehabilitation, and release, habitat protection and restoration, and more.

 Founded in 1969 by Brian Davies to oppose the Canadian Seal Hunt, the organization has grown immensely with offices and project locations around the world.
 Their efforts span community engagement, disaster response, landscape conservation, marine conservation, marine mammal rescue and research, policy work, wildlife crime, and wildlife rescue.
-Projects have included combating poaching in Uganda, helping to enact an ivory ban, and supporting whale protection efforts globally, and countless other projects.
+Projects have included combating dolphin strandings, supporting whale protection efforts globally, and countless other projects.

 Their international operations center is based in Yarmouth Port, and many of their projects are aimed at protecting marine life and habitats in the waters around Cape Cod.
 Cape-based projects include entangled seal rescue, saving the North Atlantic Right Whale, stranded marine mammal rescue and research as well as more global efforts aimed at preventing ship/whale collisions, entangled whale rescues, reducing ocean noise, and protecting animals in the aftermath of hurricanes.

-Seals are getting snared in loose fishing gear, line, nets, and other debris.
+Seals are getting snared in fishing gear and debris.
 The entanglements range in severity but can kill the seals.
 Initial attempts to catch and detangle the seals on Cape Cod did not go well, as the wary animals would slip back into the sea and out of the rescuers reach.
 Working with partners on the west coast, IFAW has pioneered a new technique for rescuing the seals using precise dosages of sedatives.
-The rescues generally take about 45 minutes.
 If you can’t quite picture it, the IFAW has videos of Cape Cod seal rescues using sedation on its YouTube channel.

 Saving the North Atlantic Right Whale

-These days the right whale faces threats from ship strikes and entanglement in fishing gear, IFAW is working to build public awareness, push for regulatory change, and promote innovative solutions to the problem.
-They advocate for ropeless fishing gear, ship speed limits, and have worked with partners to develop a whale alert app for shippers to avoid collisions with the critically endangered species.
+These days the right whale faces threats from vessel strikes and entanglement in fishing gear, IFAW is working to build public awareness, push for regulatory change, and promote innovative solutions to the problem.
+They work with fishermen to advance on-demand gear, ship speed limits, and have worked with partners to develop a whale alert app for shippers to avoid collisions with the critically endangered species.
 They are also working to rescue entangled whales when possible.